 THC Biomed (CSE:THC)

-Next, on the Canadian cannabis stocks list is THC Biomed, who has been granted permission to conduct research and development for scientific purposes with medicinal marijuana.
+Next on our stock list for cannabis investment is THC Biomed, who has been granted permission to conduct research and development for scientific purposes with medicinal marijuana.
 The company provides scientific and biotechnical services to current and potential licensed producers.
 In May 2016, Health Canada granted TCH BioMed a license to produce fresh marijuana, cannabis oil, and cannabis resin.

 Tinley Beverage (CSE:TNY)